 I would like to bring my pet to visit the patients.
 Can this be arranged?

 CHEO runs a Pet Therapy program in partnership with Ottawa Therapy Dogs.
-Please contact Ottawa Therapy Dogs for more information: http://www.ottawatherapydogs.ca/become-a-therapy-dog.html
+Please contact Ottawa Therapy Dogs for more information.

 I have submitted an application.
 How long will it take to be contacted and become a registered volunteer?

-Volunteer opportunities are not always available when you submit your application.
-When an opportunity becomes available and matches your availability and interests, you will be contacted to discuss.
-Many factors are considered when matching volunteers to a role, including your availability, interests, skills and how they match to our current available opportunities.
+When an opportunity becomes available that matches your availability and interests, we will contact you to discuss.
+Many factors are considered when matching volunteers to a role, including your availability, interests and skills and how they match to our current available opportunities.